RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>20</sup> Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven.
 <sup>21</sup> In that hour Jesus rejoiced in spirit, and said, I thank thee, O Father, Lord of heaven and earth, that thou hast hid these things from the wise and prudent, and hast revealed them unto babes: even so, Father; for so it seemed good in thy sight.
 <sup>22</sup> All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; and who the Father is, but the Son, and [he] to whom the Son will reveal [him].
-<sup>23</sup> And he turned him unto [his] disciples, and said privately , Blessed [are] the eyes which see the things that ye see:
+<sup>23</sup> And he turned him unto [his] disciples, and said privately, Blessed [are] the eyes which see the things that ye see:
 <sup>24</sup> For I tell you, that many prophets and kings have desired to see those things which ye see, and have not seen [them]; and to hear those things which ye hear, and have not heard [them].
 <sup>25</sup> And, behold, a certain lawyer stood up, and tempted him, saying, Master, what shall I do to inherit eternal life?
 <sup>26</sup>  He said unto him, What is written in the law? how readest thou?
 <sup>27</sup> And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.
 <sup>28</sup> And he said unto him, Thou hast answered right: this do, and thou shalt live.
 <sup>29</sup> But he, willing to justify himself, said unto Jesus, And who is my neighbour?
-<sup>30</sup> And Jesus answering said, A certain [man] went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded [him], and departed, leaving [him] half dead .
+<sup>30</sup> And Jesus answering said, A certain [man] went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded [him], and departed, leaving [him] half dead.
 <sup>31</sup> And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
 <sup>32</sup> And likewise a Levite, when he was at the place, came and looked [on him], and passed by on the other side.
 <sup>33</sup> But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion [on him],
 <sup>34</sup> And went to [him], and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
-<sup>35</sup> And on the morrow when he departed, he took out two pence, and gave [them] to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again , I will repay thee.
+<sup>35</sup> And on the morrow when he departed, he took out two pence, and gave [them] to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
 <sup>36</sup> Which now of these three, thinkest thou, was neighbour unto him that fell among the thieves?
 <sup>37</sup> And he said, He that shewed mercy on him.
 Then said Jesus unto him, Go, and do thou likewise.
 <sup>38</sup> Now it came to pass, as they went, that he entered into a certain village: and a certain woman named Martha received him into her house.